Chiyonokuni Toshiki: Career

 In January 2019 he was on the tournament leaderboard with just one loss up to Day 9 but damaged his left knee ligaments in losing to Ikioi on Day 10 and had to withdraw from the tournament.
 He underwent surgery on January 28 and did not enter the following tournament in March.
 He would suffer three demotions for missed tournaments before starting his comeback in September at the ranking of Makushita 46.
 In September, Chiyonokuni won the makushita division championship with a perfect 7–0 score, clinching the title with a victory over Terunofuji in his final match.
 While he struggled with 3-4 finishes from upper makushita ranks, he recovered in spectacular fashion after the May 2020 tournament was cancelled due to COVID.
 In the next basho Chiyonokuni won his second makushita championship in July 2020 with a 7–0 score from Makushita 12, followed by his third jūryō championship with a 14–1 record in September that would lead to a rare single-tournament promotion through Juryo.
 This gave him a total of seven championships in divisions below the top makuuchi division, which is a record.

 He was promoted back to makuuchi for the November 2020 tournament, making him only the third wrestler to twice return to the top division after falling to makushita or below, after Wakanoyama and Tamaasuka.
 In this tournament he produced a 10–5 record and received his second Fighting Spirit prize.
 He was forced to sit out the following tournament in January 2021 after several members of the Kokonoe stable tested positive for COVID-19.
 He returned in March with his previous rank preserved, and secured a majority of wins before withdrawing from the tournament because of a thumb injury and fractured rib.
 He withdrew on Day 4 of the May 2021 tournament with a left knee injury.
 He also had to withdraw during the March 2022 tournament due to a deltoid muscle injury), although he later returned.
+His series of injuries continued as he had to withdraw from the 2023 summer tournament from Day 10 after suffering meniscus injuries in both knees and suffering from osteoarthritis in his left knee.
+The absence was the 25th time Chiyonokuni had announced he was kyūjō and the third time his injuries had seen him drop from makuuchi to makushita.
+On the first day of the following tournament in July, it was announced that Chiyonokuni would also be absent for at least the first few days.

+In July 2023 he finally announced his retirement.
+He decided to continue his career with the Japan Sumo Association by becoming an elder in his stable, under the name Sanoyama, succeeding former maegashira Tenkaihō.
+His retirement ceremony was held on 8 June 2024 at the Ryōgoku Kokugikan.